SUVs are at the summit of this year’s list of new dinghy vehicles, and a familiar icon returns

 An all-new 2018 Chevy Traverse midsize SUV also will be available by the time you read this.
 Although little is known about it at press time, we expect it to be similar to its sibling, the all-new for 2017 GMC Acadia/Acadia Denali, which the company claims is more than 700 pounds lighter than its predecessor for greater fuel efficiency.
 Speaking of which, the base engine is a fresh 2.5-liter inline four with direct injection and variable valve timing that GM estimates will knock out 26 mpg highway in the FWD models.
 The available 3.6-liter V-6 engine will churn out 310 hp and is rated at 25 mpg highway on FWD models, which makes us wonder what the advantage of the four-cylinder is at this point.
 An available All-Terrain package includes an advanced Active Twin Clutch AWD system, while Traction Select allows the user to adjust vehicle performance in accordance with prevailing road (or off-road) conditions.
 Three rows of seating, including second-row captain’s chairs or a split-folding bench, are equipped with USB charge ports for the passenger’s all-important mobile devices.
 And in keeping with the “utility” theme, the third-row 50/50 split seats fold down to create a completely flat load floor.
 Of special interest to RVers will likely be the Tow Vision Trailering System, which leverages the rear-vision camera to make one-person hitch-ups possible.

-The Jeep brand has been historically friendly to motorhome owners, with icons like the Wrangler, Cherokee and Grand Cherokee having been towable for as long as we can recall.
-But, we were more than a little bit disappointed that the company’s latest product, the Renegade, was not — even though we were told the manual model would be.
-Well, we can put that behind us now because the all-new Jeep Compass is towable with a manual transmission in either FWD or 4WD versions — and we think it looks a lot better, to boot.
+The Jeep brand has been historically friendly to motorhome owners – don’t just take our word for it, check out what other readers had to say in our Top-10 Most Popular Dinghy Vehicles.
+Jeep icons like the Wrangler, Cherokee and Grand Cherokee having been towable for as long as we can recall.
+But, we were more than a little bit disappointed that the company’s latest product, the Renegade, was not – even though we were told the manual model would be.
+Well, we can put that behind us now because the all-new Jeep Compass is towable with a manual transmission in either FWD or 4WD versions – and we think it looks a lot better, to boot.
 Resembling a small Grand Cherokee, Jeep claims that the Compass is the most capable compact SUV ever, with the most advanced 4×4 systems in its class.
 A truly global vehicle built on Fiat Chrysler Automobiles’ (FCA) “small wide 4×4 architecture,” the Compass will be built in Brazil, China, Mexico and India for consumers in more than 100 countries around the world.
 Some 17 powertrain options are available for those markets, but U.S.-bound models will only be available with the 2.4-liter Tigershark four-cylinder, which delivers 180 hp along with up to 30 mpg.
-Two full-time 4WD systems — Jeep Active Drive and Jeep Active Drive Low — along with Jeep’s Selec-Terrain system with Auto, Snow, Sand and Mud modes, promise true off-road capability.
+Two full-time 4WD systems – Jeep Active Drive and Jeep Active Drive Low – along with Jeep’s Selec-Terrain system with Auto, Snow, Sand and Mud modes, promise true off-road capability.
 Those who seek or anticipate more hardcore off-road scenarios will likely opt for the Trail Rated Jeep Compass Trailhawk, which adds a Rock mode to the Selec-Terrain system plus Hill Descent Control, increased ride height, unique front/rear fascias, aggressive 17-inch off-road tires and up to 2,000 pounds of trailer-towing capacity.

 Can you recall the last time a Lincoln Continental was deemed dinghy-towable?
 We can’t either, but this year you can roll into the RV park in style in the gorgeous Lincoln Continental Reserve, which comes standard with a 400-hp twin-turbocharged 3.0-liter V-6 engine and standard AWD – the latter of which is what makes this car towable.
 Models with the base 3.7-liter V-6 or 2.7-liter turbocharged V-6 and FWD can’t be towed with all four wheels on the ground – but you weren’t interested in those anyway, right?
 The 2017 Continental brings back the glory days of the marque, when “Lincoln” meant more than the 10-year-old limo you took home from the airport, or a re-badged Ford SUV.
 As such, the Reserve in particular brings more features to the party than we have room for here – but niceties like 24-way heated/ventilated seats (leather, of course), a 10-speaker audio system, navigation with SiriusXM traffic and Travel Link, power everything and trizone electronic climate control should give you some idea of what you’ll be getting for the nearly $60,000 asking price (which is still a bargain in this segment).
 Of course, you’ll also get state-of-the-art driving aids like adaptive steering, Blind Spot Information System (BLIS) with Cross Traffic Alert, AdvanceTrac electronic stability control and Continuously Controlled Damping.